ExcelChild aims to provide a service of excellence in which children can excel,

 Governing Body and Professional Memberships

 Mary is a member of the College of Occupational Therapy UK and the Specialist Section of Independent Practice.
 Mary works according to the College of Occupational Therapy’s Code of Ethics and Professional Conduct.
 The Consumer Act is also adhered to and Mary is registered by the Health Care Professions Council.
-Mary is qualified up to the highest module in Sensory Integration (SI4) with Advanced Practitioner Status she is currently pursuing a PHd route with Ulster University.
+Mary is qualified up to the highest module in Sensory Integration (SI4) with Advanced Practitioner Status she is currently pursuing a PHd route with Anglia Ruskin University.
 Mary engages in regular clinical supervision, maintains a Continuing Professional Development Portfolio and keeps up to date with regular training to ensure Excel Child maintains excellence and expertise.

 Mary is member of the Sensory Integration Network UK and Ireland and a qualified Integrated Listening System Practitioner.

 GET IN TOUCH

 Questions, comments or requests?
 Feel free to reach out, we’d love to hear from you.